kmaraz/replace-svg-in-html-loader/README.md

 ## IMPORTANT!

-Sorry, but rder of attributes in the icon placeholder is strict in a sense, that
+Sorry, but order of attributes in the icon placeholder is strict in a sense, that
 * `icon` must be at the end
 * `fill` is optional and must be the very last attribute after `icon`.